COVID-19 pandemic in Nevada: Housing and commercial tenants

-On March 29, 2020, Sisolak announced a 90-day moratorium on evictions and foreclosures for commercial and residential tenants, saying, "This is not the time to put people out on the streets.
-This is also not the time to evict small business owners who have been hit by the economic fallout of this pandemic."
-Three months later, Sisolak announced that the moratorium would gradually be lifted.
-Owners of commercial space could begin evictions again on July 1, 2020, while certain residential evictions could resume a month later in the event that the eviction process began prior to the moratorium's issuance.
-Other residential evictions would begin on September 1, 2020.
+On March 29, 2020, Sisolak announced a 90-day moratorium on evictions and foreclosures for commercial and residential tenants.
+Owners of commercial space were allowed to begin evictions again on July 1, 2020, while certain residential evictions would resume a month later in the event that the eviction process began prior to the moratorium's issuance.

-In the Las Vegas Valley, a housing assistance program was launched by the city and county to provide financial aid to renters and mortgage owners who had been affected by the COVID-19 pandemic.
+In the Las Vegas Valley, a housing assistance program was launched by the local government in mid-2020, providing financial aid to renters and mortgage owners affected by the pandemic.
 The program was funded through the CARES Act.
-In addition, the Clark County Commission unanimously passed an emergency ordinance in August 2020 to protect certain renters from discrimination.
-The new measure made it illegal for landlords to refuse rental to people who have been financially impacted by the pandemic.
-A report from the month prior had found that up to 142,000 households (327,000 tenants, or 25 percent of the state's renting population) could face difficulty paying rent by September 2020.
-The ordinance was set to expire on December 31, 2020.
+In addition, the Clark County Commission unanimously passed a five-month emergency ordinance, making it illegal for landlords to refuse rental to people struggling financially.

-Despite the pandemic, Las Vegas home prices reached record highs starting in mid-2020.
-Sales also increased, and planned communities in the area were among the top-selling in the country during the first half of 2020.
-The Las Vegas housing boom continued into mid-2021, and was attributed to low mortgage rates.
-However, Nevada had also seen an increase in mortgage delinquencies since the start of the pandemic.

 Sisolak announced a 45-day extension of the residential moratorium on August 31, 2020.
 This would provide counties and the state government more time to fully implement programs – including short-term rental assistance – which would help landlords and residents.
 Landlords were critical of Sisolak for extending the moratorium only one day before its expiration, although he and his staff members had tried to avoid an extension.
-Despite the extension, landlords were still allowed to begin charging late fees for missed rent, and could also initiate no-cause evictions.
-In September 2020, the Centers for Disease Control (CDC) issued a nationwide eviction moratorium.
-Some Las Vegas landlords proceeded with evictions despite the CDC order, citing financial losses.
-In December 2020, as the CDC order approached its expiration, Sisolak reinstated the state's eviction moratorium for three and a half months.
-He extended the moratorium again until the end of May 2021, while stating that there would be no further extensions.
+Landlords were still allowed to begin charging late fees for missed rent, and could also initiate no-cause evictions.

+In September 2020, the Centers for Disease Control (CDC) issued a nationwide eviction moratorium, although some Las Vegas landlords still proceeded to evict tenants, citing financial losses.
+In December 2020, as the CDC order approached its expiration, Sisolak reinstated the state's eviction moratorium for three and a half months, then extended it again until the end of May 2021, while stating there would be no further extensions.
 The state subsequently passed a bill to protect renters facing eviction.

+Despite the pandemic, Las Vegas home prices had reached record highs starting in mid-2020.
+Sales also increased, and planned communities in the area were among the top-selling in the country during the first half of 2020.
+The Las Vegas housing boom continued into mid-2021, and was attributed to low mortgage rates.
+However, Nevada had also seen an increase in mortgage delinquencies since the start of the pandemic.